tuanhiep/appliedML/README.md

 # appliedML
-This is an applied Machine Learning project in NMSU Hiep Tuan and Mawi Sium
+This is an applied Machine Learning project by Tuan-Hiep TRAN and Mawi Sium